 Red Phone Booth

-In order to enter this popular speakeasy you have to dial a secret number in a red, antique phone booth.
-Sticking with the theme of the 1920s, Red Phone Booth features traditional Neapolitan pizzas, fresh seafood, house made desserts, and an extensive cigar program for the classy smokers out there.
-The craft cocktails are served in a variety of ways including hickory and mesquite smoked, or fresh squeezed; and this place also offers those classic concoctions such as Sazerac, Old Fashioned, or Manhattan.
+To enter this popular, members-only speakeasy, you have to dial the correct number into a red antique phone booth.
+Sticking with the theme of the 1920s, another main draw at Red Phone Booth is the extensive cigar program with more than 200 labels stored inside a world-class humidor.
+On the drinks menu you’ll find classic concoctions like a Sazerac, Old Fashioned, or Manhattan, plus some rotating unique creations.
 The Italian leather upholstery adds to the era of Prohibition the guests experience at RPB, so have a seat and get lost in one of the most exciting times in American history.

 The James Room

-Out of all the amazing businesses that lie along the city’s BeltLine, The James Room has emerged as one of its most promising in recent years.
-Positioned around the corner from Krog Street Market, this place is great for purchasing baked goods, but right behind the glass casing is a cool speakeasy that remains busy on Friday and Saturday nights.
-The music selection is always up-to-date, and the live music during the week really encapsulates the ambiance of an upscale lounge from the old days.
+Positioned around the corner from Krog Street Market, this place is great for purchasing baked goods, but right behind the glass casing is a cool speakeasy called The James Room that keeps the party going all night. long.
+The music selection is always up-to-date, while live music during the week encapsulates the ambiance of an upscale lounge from the old days.
 In addition to the sounds, this bar provides robust and complex cocktails—which pair well with the snacks and charcuterie—to set the mood for a memorable evening.

 The Third Door